Dwelling: A Wellness App

 This being a sprint passion project that I had to do between university assignments and the like, I felt quite rushed throughout the entire process.
 Next time I would definitely make some changes

-Broader research demographics
+Broader demographics

 While I conducted some user testing and initial research, I feel that the discovery phase could have been more thorough.
 In particular, there was limited engagement with a broader range of potential users and their needs in terms of mental health and repetitive negative thinking.